Lois Bromfield

 She was in a lavender marriage to comedian Steve Moore from 1980 to 1995, which ended after they both decided to publicly come out as gay.
 Bromfield officially came out as lesbian in 1994 on The Arsenio Hall Show.

-She gained American citizenship in the 1990s, and has been living with her partner near Nürnberg, Germany, since 2009.
-She is the sister of Valri Bromfield and film director Rex Bromfield.
+Bromfield co-starred along with Bobcat Goldthwait in the 1985 George Carlin HBO television series Apt.
+2C of which only the pilot episode was ever made.

+Her 2021 memoir, My Dirty Life in Comedy, was one of 13 books recommended by Judd Apatow.